Latent Gaussian Count Time Series: Introduction

+The models here impose a fixed marginal distribution for the counts.
+This is in contrast to generalized ARMA methods (GLARMA), which typically posit conditional distributions in lieu of marginal distributions, with model parameters typically being random.
+As \cite{Asmussen_2014} shows in the Poisson case, once the randomness of the parameters is taken into account, the true marginal distribution of the series can be far from the posited conditional distribution.
+This said, the literature on GLARMA and other conditional models is extensive \citep{GARMA, zheng:2015}.
+See \cite{Dunsmuir} for a recent review of GLARMA models.

-A time series analyst generally wants four features from a count model: 1) the ability to have a general marginal distribution; 2) the ability to have as general correlation structures as possible, both positive and negative; 3) the ability for the model to easily accomodate covariates; and 4) the ability to conduct likelihood inference.
-All previous count classes fail to accomodate one or more of these tenets.
-In fact, some count classes, like INARMA models, cannot achieve any of these features.
-This paper's purpose is to introduce and study a count model class that, for the first time, simultaneously allows all four features.
-Our model employs a latent Gaussian process and copula transformations.
+A time series analyst generally needs four features in a count model: 1) general marginal distributions; 2) the most general correlation structures possible, both positive and negative; 3) the straight-forward accomodation of covariates; and 4) a well performing and computationally feasible likelihood inference approach.
+All previous count classes fail to accommodate one or more of these tenets.
+This paper's purpose is to introduce and study a count model class that, for the first time, simultaneously achieves all four features.
+Our model employs a latent Gaussian process and a copula-style transformation.
 This type of construction has recently shown promise in spatial statistics \citep{DeOliveria_2013, HanDeOliveria_2016}, multivariate modeling \citep{Smith2012, song2013}, and regression \citep{masarotto:2012}, but the theory has yet to be developed for count series (\cite{masarotto:2012, Lennon_2016} provide some partial results).
 Our objectives here are several-fold.
-On a methodological level, it is shown, through some newly derived Hermite polynomial expansions, that accurate and efficient numerical quantification of the correlation structure of the copula count model class is feasible.
-Based on a result of \cite{whitt:1976bivariate}, the class is shown to produce the most flexible pairwise correlation structures possible (positive or negative) --- see Remark \ref{r:max-min-corr} below.
-Connections to both importance sampling schemes, where the popular GHK sampler is adapted to our needs, and to the HMM literature, which allows natural extensions of the GHK sampler and likelihood evaluation, are made.
-All methods are tested on both synthetic and real data.
-Other prominent count time series works include \cite{Fokianos_Kedem_1998, Davis_etal_1999, Davis_etal_2003, Kostas_Kedem_2003, Fokianos_2011}.
+On a methodological level, it is shown, through some newly derived Hermite polynomial expansions, that accurate and efficient numerical quantification of the correlation structure of this count model class is feasible.
+Based on a result in \cite{whitt:1976bivariate}, the class is shown to produce the most flexible pairwise correlation structures possible, positive or negative (see Remark \ref{r:max-min-corr} below).
+Connections to both importance sampling schemes, where the popular GHK sampler in \cite{masarotto:2012} is adapted to our needs, and to the SSM and SMC literature, which allow natural extensions of the GHK sampler and likelihood evaluation, are made.
+The methods are tested on both synthetic and real data.